1C0D/Advanced_Addons_Installer__Blender_Addon/README.md

 # Addon Installer|Script Runner  (BlenderAddon)
+# to install/modify addons (even several at once) | run scripts from any blender area or external IDE

 ## New feature: Now multi file selection supported
 So you can install several selected addons at once (*.py or *.zip)